Francis Donovan (general): Early life and education

-Donovan earned a B.A. degree in geography from Towson University.
-He later received a Master of Military Studies degree from the Marine Corps Command and Staff College and a Master of Strategic Studies degree the U.S. Army War College.
+Donovan grew up in a military family; his father was a United States Navy vice admiral.
+Donovan earned a Bachelor of Arts degree in geography from Towson University.
+He later received a Master of Military Studies degree from the Marine Corps Command and Staff College at Marine Corps University and a Master of Strategic Studies degree the United States Army War College.
+He also completed the Advanced Management Program at Harvard Business School.